Mjmalin/WordleSolver/README.md

 # WordleSolver

-This program solves the NYT game Wordle.
+This program solves the NYT game Wordle, attempting to do so in as few guesses as possible.

 ![image](./images/WordlePic1.png)
 *Wordle from 7/17/24*